Rockyhermit/Job-Application-Generator/README.md

-# Madlib Game
+# Resume Generator
-Using basic python this project lets you play a console based madlib game.
+Basic python program that generates your resume.